 Employees consistently rank career advancement opportunities as an important factor in accepting and keeping a job.
 One retention strategy that is gaining traction within the HR industry is the idea of career pathing.
-Career pathing is a comprehensive process offered by employers that asks employees to take an honest look at their career goals, skills, education, experience and personal characteristics.
+Career pathing, or called career paths, is a comprehensive process offered by employers that ask employees to take an honest look at their career goals, skills, education, experience, and personal characteristics.
 Employees are then asked to make a plan for achieving what is necessary in each of these areas in order for the employee to advance within the company.

 Career Path vs. Career Ladder

 Traditional career ladders have been the norm for employers for years.
 Career ladders typically involve a progression of jobs within a certain field ranked from the highest to lowest based on the level of responsibility and pay.
 Career ladders tend to be hierarchical in nature, which can be a turnoff for younger generations.
 Millennials and Generation Z—those born between 1995 and 2010—tend to prefer companies will a less rigid corporate structure.